Sergey Mironov: Life and career

-Mironov has several times proposed an amendment to the Russian constitution that would allow the President to be elected for 3 consecutive 5 or 7 year terms.
+Mironov has several times proposed an amendment to the Russian constitution that would allow the President to be elected for 3 consecutive five or seven year terms.
 In 2007, Boris Gryzlov, leader of the rival United Russia party, said that changing the constitution would be unacceptable.
-Mironov is considered to be more socialistic oriented, as he pushes for setting up special agricultural exchanges for state purchases of agricultural goods and for more state intervention in regulating prices of basic food stuff.

 In the March 2012 presidential election, he received 3.86% of the votes.

-In March 2014, Mironov was included in list of Russian government sanctioned individuals because of their direct or alleged indirect involvement in the 2014 Crimean crisis.
-On 25 July 2014, amidst an armed insurgency in Eastern Ukraine, the Ukrainian Interior Ministry launched criminal proceedings against Mironov for alleged financial support to the armed insurgents.

 During the 2022 Russian invasion of Ukraine, he referred to the Ukrainian government as a "Nazi regime" that "had to be destroyed".

 In January 2023 he posted a photo of himself posing with a sledgehammer branded with Wagner Group logo atop an engraving of a pile of skulls.
 This sledgehammer was presented to him by the Wagner Group.

 Russians critical of the 2022 Russian mobilization have used social media and other electronic means (e.g. Twitter) to enquire en masse Russia's top officials, who support war with Ukraine and mobilization, whether they themselves or their sons would go to the front.
 Most of them refused to answer or gave excuses, such as Mironov.

 In late 2022, Russian opposition politician Nikita Yuferev accused Mironov of violating Russia's 2022 war censorship laws.

+Sanctions

+In March 2014, Mironov was included in list of Russian government sanctioned individuals because of their direct or alleged indirect involvement in the annexation of Crimea by the Russian Federation.
+On 25 July 2014, amidst the war in Donbas, the Ukrainian Interior Ministry launched criminal proceedings against Mironov for alleged financial support of pro-Russian armed groups.

+Mironov was sanctioned by the United Kingdom government in 2014 in relation to the Russo-Ukrainian War, as well as by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security.

 Political positions

 Mironov opposes the legalization of short-barreled firearms in Russia, but, at the moment, admits the presence of such weapons in those who have served in the country's armed forces to have such weapons, thus softening his categorical position on this issue.
 Mironov himself has six premium short-barreled pistols.
 He also opposes euthanasia.
-Mironov's political views are leftist, which he has repeatedly stated.
-He is a supporter of a progressive scale of taxation and a tax on luxury.
-In 2005, he was the first politician to propose declaring the income of family members of civil servants.

 He is a supporter of the introduction of the death penalty for pedophilia.
+He supported calls for the Death Penalty for those who perpetrated the Crocus City Hall attack.